dfgitn4j/AWS-Remind/docs/README.md

 ## Run BitBar
 1. Start BitBar
   * Open the BitBar application.
 Use the location you placed the python code or executable file (e.g. ~/bitBar) for the BitBar plug-in directory that BitBar will prompt for on the first run.
 You can change this in BitBar preferences later, or if you skipped this step on startup by:
-      + Click on the BitBar menubar app and choose Preferences->Change Plugin Folder..
+      + Click on the BitBar menubar app and choose Preferences->Change Plugin Folder.
 Then choose Refresh, or &#8984;R.

 *_NOTE:_* BitBar will attempt to run _any file_ it finds in the plugin folder  An invalid script will show an error in the menubar.